YellowbrickData/yellowbrick-jdbc/README.md

 Treat refresh tokens with care.
 Secure the cache file appropriately, and consider your security requirements before enabling persistent caching.

+### 🔑  Device Code Interaction Mode `oauth2InteractionMode`

+You may change how the device code and device code url is displayed by setting this property.
+Each of these options which will display the device code and the device code flow URL validation endpoint.
+The `dialog` and `browser` options contain features allowing copy to clipboard, and launching to the device code flow URL.

+The possible modes are:
+- **dialog**: A lightweight java AWT dialog is displayed
+- **browser**: A browser window is opened pointing to a micro-webserver at a random port listening on localhost
+- **console**: The information is written to stdout for the process initiating the connection

+**Note:** depending on your organization's requirements, and your JDBC client's user interface, the `dialog` option may not display properly, or could be parented to a window other than the main process window.
+In this case, using `browser` option may have a smoother user experience.

 ## ✅ Defaults Summary

 | Property | Default | Notes |